 1. Improve your financial capabilities

 Regardless of your financial situation, solid financial capabilities are the foundation of successful budgeting and money management.
-At every life stage, there are measures you can take to continue sharpening your financial tools, which will help you stay within your budget.
+At every life stage, there are measures you can take to continue sharpening your financial skills, which will help you stay within your budget.

 2. Learn to manage your emotions along with your money